|

 Last event of 2012: Migrating Kitchen Exhibition at Moore Wilson's

-The Grand Finale - Thank you MOORE WILSON'S Iranians entertained, cooked, gave out recipes, made music, danced & talk about Iran
+Thank you MOORE WILSON'S Iranians entertained, cooked, gave out recipes, made music, danced & talk about Iran

 Geoff, Graciela Albrecht, his Chilean wife & their daughter starred in the Chile 'kitchen' at Pataka in '09.